 Such a whirlwind of bittersweet emotions—kindergarten is approaching!
 It’s hard to believe how quickly the years have passed, isn’t it?
-Your little one went from complete dependence on you (with 100% baby adorableness) to making strides toward independence (with 100% “big kid” adorableness).
+Your little one went from complete dependence on you to making strides toward independence.
 Thankfully your child’s absolute preciousness hasn’t changed, but their level of autonomy has.
 So, let’s take a look at how you can be preparing your child for increased independence in preparation for kindergarten.

 Working with Your Child’s Educational Team

 Every child is unique in their abilities.
-Hopefully, with you as the lead, your child’s educational team has worked together over the years to assess your child and support their individualized goals in the blindness-specific Expanded Core Curriculum (ECC).
+Hopefully, with you as the lead, your child’s educational team has worked together over the years to assess your child.
+Provide support for their individualized goals in the blindness-specific Expanded Core Curriculum (ECC).
 Your child’s progress in this curriculum will certainly prepare them for the academic setting.
 The following objectives fall within the ECC, and are particularly beneficial in the kindergarten classroom.

 Communication will be key to your child getting their needs met most efficiently.
-A verbal child can be taught to ask for what they need using polite words and phrases and to use appropriate nonverbal communication such as raising the hand and directing the head toward the teacher when talking; a nonverbal child can be taught to use a communication system—your child’s educational team can work together to decide on the most appropriate one.
+A verbal child can be taught to ask for what they need.
+This teaching may include using polite words, phrases and appropriate nonverbal communication.
+A nonverbal child can be taught to use a communication system.
+Your child’s educational team can work together to decide on the most appropriate one.
 In preparation for using this skill in the classroom, wait for your child to ask you for support before assisting them with a task.
 Yes, you probably often know what your child needs before they ask, but stepping back and waiting for them to ask will prepare them for self-determination in the classroom and beyond.

 Meal / Snack Time